LindaOjo/Lindaojo.com/content/blog/articles/Darkmode-using-css-variables - Vue JS.md

 ```
 These variables helps us switch between styles with ease.

-💡 You would want users to be able to switch themes anywhere within your site so I recommend adding the theme toggle element to your header.
+💡 You would want users to be able to switch themes anywhere within your site so I recommend adding the theme <span class="code-word">toggle element</span> to your header.

 To toggle between the two themes, let's add a function called <span class="code-word">Toggle theme</span> which will be triggered by a <span class="code-word">button</span>.